 - Do you pay attention to your emotions?
 Do they factor into your decision making?

 If any of these experiences are unfamiliar, your emotions may be turned down or turned off.
 In order to be emotionally healthy and emotionally intelligent, you must reconnect to your core emotions, accept them, and become comfortable with them.

 Emotional awareness can be learned at any time of life.
 If you haven’t learned how to manage stress, it’s important to do so first.
 When you can manage stress, you’ll feel more comfortable reconnecting to strong or unpleasant emotions and changing the way you experience and respond to your feelings.

-You can develop your emotional awareness by learning the mindfulness meditation in Helpguide’s free Bring Your Life into Balance toolkit that helps you to get in touch with difficult emotions and manage uncomfortable feelings.
+You can develop your emotional awareness by learning the mindfulness meditation in Helpguide’s free Emotional Intelligence Toolkit that helps you to get in touch with difficult emotions and manage uncomfortable feelings.